 As well, building blocks are being made from waste plastic, such as RePlast.

 These require no binding agent and are claimed to have a negligible carbon footprint compared to concrete.

 The faux fur and leather that saves our wildlife

 Synthetic materials mean cruelty-free products that save our wild.
 Before acrylic (plastic) fibers were introduced, animals were slaughtered for their skins.

 The plastic-drip irrigation that saves on water use

-- Polyvinyl fittings and pipe in drip irrigation systems allow considerable water conservation in the growing of our foodstuffs.
+Polyvinyl fittings and pipes in drip irrigation systems allow considerable water conservation in the growing of our foodstuffs.

 Lightweight plastics that enable the fuel efficiency of cars